Prof-Mostafa-Thabet/HSAF-Calculation/README.md

 <h1>What is this repository for?</h1>
 <p>It is Python-based source code with optimal models for estimating horizontal site amplification factors (HSAF) using solely horizontal-to-vertical spectral ratios of microtremors (MHVSR).
 The optimal models are based on a newly introduced hybrid machine learning framework following the concept of homogeneous transfer learning.</p>
 <h1>Please cite the code as:</h1>
-<p>Thabet, M., 2025.
-Hybrid Machine Learning Models to Calculate Horizontal Site Amplification Factors Using H/V of Microtremors.</p>
+<p>Thabet, M. (2025).
+Hybrid Machine Learning Models to Calculate Horizontal Site Amplification Factors Using H/V of Microtremors (1.0).
+Zenodo. https://doi.org/10.5281/zenodo.17092210 </p>
 <p>Thabet, M., Omar, K., 2025.
 Hybrid Machine Learning Framework for Horizontal Site Amplification Factors Estimation Using H/V of Microtremors and Earthquakes.
 Computers & Geoscience (submitted September 2025).</p>